-The slave will always take its firing rate from the master, including when the master has been put in low flame hold or hand mode, apart from when the master is not firing or is in a lockout state.
-If the master MM is powered off, has an error or multi-burner communications loss, all burners will shut down.
+The Slave MMs will always take their firing rate from the Master MM, including when the Master MM has been put in low flame hold or hand mode, apart from when the master is not firing or is in a lockout state.
+If the Master MM is powered off, has an error or multi-burner communications loss, all burners will shut down.

-If a slave MM is powered off, has an error, lockout or multi-burner communications loss, then the other MMs will continue to fire independently.
-When the master MM is powered back on, the error is reset or the multi-burner communications is recovered, all burners will then start-up in sync and resume firing in multi-burner operation.
-When the slave MM is powered up, the error, lockout or multi-burner communications recovered, it will restart and resume multi-burner operation.
+If a Slave MM is powered off, has an error, lockout or multi-burner communications loss, then the other MMs will continue to fire independently.
+When the Master MM is powered back on, the error is reset or the multi-burner communications is recovered, all burners will then start-up in sync and resume firing in multi-burner operation.
+When a Slave MM is powered up, the error, lockout or multi-burner communications recovered, it will restart and resume multi-burner operation.